 We are a team that supports Caltech faculty, students, staff, divisions, research centers, the Jet Propulsion Laboratory, and non-academic groups such as Development & Institute Relations, Student Affairs, and the Office of Strategic Communications.
-We were honored to be nominated for the 2016 Caltech Inaugural Team Impact Award.
+We have been honored to be nominated twice for the Caltech Team Impact Award.
 Read what peers say about our work! <PDF>

 AMT implements creative, innovative, and tech-savvy solutions to support Caltech’s research and education mission, development, and outreach.

 Our campus-wide support includes <PDF overview>:

-- Creating award-winning videos and animations for news, marketing, event, and outreach purposes > AMT Demo Reel
+- Creating award-winning videos and animations for news, marketing, event, fundraising, and outreach purposes > AMT Demo Reel

 - Generating figures, illustrations, and animations for scientific publications and videos